Take NaKu or leave it!

 Plastic parts that are smaller than five millimeters and are barely visible to the human eye are referred to as microplastics.
 Due to the increasing plastic pollution, the amount of microplastics in the environment is also increasing.
 The problems this causes are very difficult to identify and relatively unexplored.

-With regard to its origin, microplastics can be primary (Type A and Type B) and secondary microplastics to be grouped.
-While type A is part of a product, e.g. abrasives in cosmetics, type B arises from the use of products, e.g. abrasion from tires or synthetic fibers that are released when washing textiles.
-Secondary microplastics are created by fragmentation of larger plastic parts through weathering (temperature changes, UV radiation, microorganisms, oxidation or mechanical stress).
-Sources of plastic pollution are not only direct littering, but also landfills or agricultural applications such as the spreading of sewage sludge, which contains high levels of microplastic particles.
+While type A is part of a product, e.g., abrasive particles in cosmetics, type B is formed during the use of products, e.g., tire wear or synthetic fibers released during textile washing.
+Secondary microplastics are formed by the fragmentation of larger plastic particles due to weathering (temperature changes, UV radiation, microorganisms, oxidation, or mechanical stress).
+Sources of plastic pollution include not only direct littering, but also landfills or agricultural applications such as the application of sewage sludge, which contains high levels of microplastic particles.

 Example of artificial grass